hapax/hapax.github.io/assets/teaching.md

 First, let's set $a = 0$ and $b= 1$; we lose nothing by making this choice, since we can always scale and shift our answer to recover the result for an arbitrary interval.
-Let's start with a trangle-shaped function with a single kink at $x = 1/2$, though most functions with a single kink will do.
+We can start with a trangle-shaped function possessing a single kink at $x = 1/2$, though most functions with a single kink will do.
 For the triange, we can apply the MVT to any subinterval entirely to the left of the midpoint, or entirely the right of the midpoint.